Edmund Kemper: Release and time between murders

-Later murders
+Co-ed murders

-Between May 1972 and April 1973, Kemper killed eight people — all women.
-He would pick up female students who were hitchhiking and take them to isolated areas where he would shoot, stab, smother, or strangle them.
-He would then take their bodies back to his home, where he decapitated them, performed irrumatio on their severed heads, had sexual intercourse with their corpses, and then dismembered them.
+Between May 1972 and February 1973, Kemper killed five female college students and one female high school student.
+He picked up hitchhiking college students and took them to isolated areas where he shot, stabbed, smothered, or strangled them.
+He then took their bodies back to his home, where he decapitated them, engaged in necrophilic acts with their corpses, and then dismembered them.

-During this 11-month murder spree, Kemper killed five college students, one high school student, his mother, and his mother's best friend.
-Kemper has stated in interviews that he often searched for victims after having arguments with his mother and that she refused to introduce him to women attending the university where she worked.
-He recalled: "She would say, 'You're just like your father.
-You don't deserve to get to know them'."
+Kemper has stated in interviews that he often searched for victims after having arguments with his mother.
 Psychiatrists, and Kemper himself, have espoused the belief that the young women were surrogates for his ultimate target: his mother.

 Mary Ann Pesce and Anita Luchessa

-On May 7, 1972, Kemper was driving in Berkeley, when he picked up two 18-year-old hitchhiking students from Fresno State University, Mary Ann Pesce and Anita Mary Luchessa, with the pretense of taking them to Stanford University.
+On May 7, 1972, Kemper was driving in Berkeley when he picked up two 18-year-old hitchhiking students from Fresno State University, Mary Ann Pesce and Anita Mary Luchessa, who were trying to visit friends at Stanford University.
 After driving for an hour, he managed to reach a secluded wooded area near Alameda, with which he was familiar from his work at the Highway Department, without alerting his passengers that he had changed directions from where they wanted to go.
 It was there that he handcuffed Pesce and locked Luchessa in the trunk, then stabbed and strangled Pesce to death, subsequently killing Luchessa in a similar manner.
-Kemper later confessed that while handcuffing Pesce, he "brushed the back of [his] hand against one of her breasts and it embarrassed [him]", adding that he said, "'Whoops, I'm sorry' or something like that" after grazing her breast, despite murdering her minutes later.
+Kemper later confessed that while handcuffing Pesce, he "brushed the back of his hand against one of her breasts and it embarrassed him", adding that he said, "'Whoops, I'm sorry' or something like that" after grazing her breast, despite murdering her minutes later.
+He also noted that he chose the women because they seemed upper middle class, "of a better class of people than the scroungy, messy, dirty, smelly, hippy types I wasn't at all interested in."

-Kemper put both of the women's bodies in the trunk of his Ford Galaxie and returned to his apartment.
+Kemper put both of the women's bodies in the trunk of his car and returned to his apartment.
 He was stopped on the way by a police officer for having a broken taillight, but the officer did not detect the corpses in the car.
 Kemper's roommate was not at home, so he took the bodies into his apartment, where he photographed and had sexual intercourse with the naked corpses before dismembering them.
 He then put the body parts into plastic bags, which he later abandoned near Loma Prieta Mountain.
-Before disposing of Pesce's and Luchessa's severed heads in a ravine, Kemper engaged in irrumatio with both of them.
+Before disposing of Pesce's and Luchessa's severed heads in a ravine, Kemper engaged in oral sex (irrumatio) with both of them.
 In August of that year, Pesce's skull was found on Loma Prieta Mountain.
 An extensive search failed to turn up the rest of Pesce's remains or a trace of Luchessa.